Dynamic mapping from static labels: remote sensing dynamic sample generation with temporal-spectral embedding: TasGen

 Our dual-dimension embedding decouples temporal and spectral encoding.
 This separation preserves the alignment between latent representations and the input sequence, ensuring that inter-spectral dependencies are learned at the correct temporal granularity.

-\subsection{Hierarchical temporal-spectral Variational Autoencoder}
+\subsection{Hierarchical temporal-spectral variational autoencoder}

-While our dual-dimension embedding structure effectively disentangles temporal and spectral representations, these two views are learned independently.
-This separation facilitates noise-robust feature extraction and temporal-spectral alignment, but may result in a lack of contextual interaction between temporal and spectral embeddings.
+While our dual-dimension embedding structure effectively disentangles temporal and spectral representations, these two embeddings are learned independently.
+This separation may result in a lack of contextual interaction between temporal and spectral embeddings.
 To address this, we introduce a hierarchical variational autoencoder (HTS-VAE) (Fig. \ref{fig:net} (a)(b)) that jointly models these two embeddings in a coherent latent space.
 Specifically, we treat the temporal embedding as a contextual prior for spectral embedding learning, thereby enabling temporal-spectral simultaneous learning while preserving the structural benefits of disentangled encoding.

 HTS-VAE utilizes two hierarchical stochastic latent variables $\textbf{e}_t$ and $\textbf{e}_s$ to represent the sample with the time-series sequence $x \in \mathbb{R}^{C \times T}$ with $C$ spectral bands and $T$ time points.
 The joint representation model can be abstractly defined as: